tinyMLx/tinyMLx.github.io/_pages/workingGroups/4D/index.md

 {% include feature_row id="news" type="center" %}

-We ran the [SciTinyML: Scientific Use of Machine Learning on Low-Power Devices](/SciTinyML) workshop, hosted by the [Abdus Salam International Centre for Theoretical Physics](https://www.ictp.it/), October 18-22, 2021.
-To view the workshop materials and video recordings check out the [workshop webpage](/SciTinyML).
+We are looking forward to the regional seminars we are running this spring/summer.
+We will be hosting seminars leading up to the workshop to help prepare learners.
+Please check you email or Discord for news about upcoming seminars.
 You can also find links to all of our past events below.

-**If you are a member of the Academic Network make sure to join our Discord – the invite link should be in your email!**

 {% include feature_row id="activities" type="center" %}